bothlab/pomidaq/README.md

 smaller video files at lossless quality that are safe to archive.

 It also provides an experimental Python module to access a Miniscope easily from Python.
-This feature has currently only been tested on Linux (and may stay Linux-only) and is still considered experimental.
+This feature has currently only been tested on Linux (and may stay Linux-only) and is still considered a bit experimental.

 Some features the original Miniscope DAQ software has, like the behavior recording, are intentionally left out.
 This software is developed on Linux, but has also been successfully tested on Windows.
 As of now, no macOS build